 However, this approach assumes that mechanical factors are the direct cause of WAD and do not consider other related areas of the body, such as the spine.
 Current research suggests that head restraints offer a small reduction in the incidence of whiplash by about 5-10%.

-The research extended over a period of more than ten years and studied the cause of neck injuries and possible protective systems in great detail.
+The research extended over a period of more than ten years and studied the causes of neck injuries and possible protective systems in great detail.
 It included comprehensive data about road accidents and research about how these accidents occurred, which led to the development of seats with superior protection against WAD.

-This study concluded and demonstrated that with adequate accident and biomechanical research, a seat can be designed to help protect the neck and spine from low to moderate impacts.
+This study concluded and demonstrated that, with adequate accident and biomechanical research, a seat can be designed to help protect the neck and spine from low to moderate impacts.

-Efficacy of Protection Mechanisms
+Efficacy of protection mechanisms

-The seats offering high protection appears to reduce risk by more than 50%, although it is difficult to estimate real-life results, as not all consumers opt for seats with these safety features.
+As whiplash injuries can present with significant symptoms that may continue for varying lengths of time, the development of mechanisms to offer protection from WAD is an important step.
+The seats offering high protection appear to reduce the risk by more than 50%, although it is difficult to estimate real-life results, as not all consumers opt for seats with these safety features.

 In addition to general safety protection principles, it is important to consider individuals that may occupy the seat and their various heights, positions, and postures .
 The WHIPS-seat can help to provide considerable protection, but may need to be redesigned slightly for specific occupants.